arnodel/golua/quotas.md

 the compliance flags declared by the Go functions.
 If any of the required flags is not complied with by the function, execution will immediately return an error (but not terminate the context).

-## Random notes

-TODOs:
-- push Etc: done for requiring mem, should release mem when register is cleared?
-- strings: streamline requiring mem

-Implementations Guidelines:
-- in an unbounded loop require cpu proportional to the number of iterations in the loop
-- when creating a Value require memory
-- when creating a slice of values require memory
-- when creating a string require memory
-- when calling a Go standard library function you want to require memory / cpu depending on the characteristics of this function

-Testing guidelines
-- write *.quotas.lua test file, using quota.rcall to check that memory and cpu are accounted for.

-- namespacing
-- filesystem restrictions
-- context:aborted()
-- context:abort()
-- . vs _ in context hard_cpu, hard.cpu